mrx7014/BIOS_Shortcut/README.md

-This is a small guide to make a shortcut open BIOS Without using keys like f9 f12 on boot.
+# This is a small guide to make a shortcut open BIOS Without using keys like f9 f12 on boot.
 ____
-First
+# Guide

 right click --> new and Create shortcut